 This course is designed for students with no previous knowledge of the language and it provides the basic skills in the comprehension, speaking, reading, writing of Italian.
-Emphasis will be on developing the students' communicative competence and in learning basic grammatical structures as well as introducing them Italian culture through the use of authentic material, including songs, short videos, etc. There will also be an experiential learning component.
+Emphasis will be on developing the students' communicative competence and in learning basic grammatical structures as well as introducing them to Italian culture through the use of authentic material, including songs, short videos, etc. There will also be an experiential learning component.
+This is a completely web-based course.
+The course is completely Web-based and this is the Zoom link to our meetings: https://ucalgary.zoom.us/j/91825758914

-PREREQUISITES: Not open to students with credit in Italian 30 or equivalent.
+PREREOUISITES: Not open to students with credit in Italian 30 or equivalent.